 Pay grades provide a framework for compensation by defining the amount of pay available at each step in the employment process.
 Pay grades take the place of salary negotiation, particularly in public sector employment where fairness trumps contribution.
 Pay grades are also typical of union-represented positions.

-An employee who is new to a job in a particular pay grade range starts at pay step one of the pay grade.
-If he or she continues to work in the same role, the pay grade allows upward movement in salary, usually one pay step per year of service within the pay grade assigned to that job.
+On the same schedule in a particular pay grade range, an employee who is new to a job that they are starting right out of college will start at pay step one of the pay grades.
+If he or she continues to work in the same role, the pay grade will allow for the upward movement in salary, usually one pay step per year of service within the pay grade assigned to that job.

-Compensation systems involving pay grades are often used within public sector employment such as the Federal government, the military, and universities.
+Compensation systems that involve pay grades are often used for public sector jobs such as in the Federal government, the military, and universities.

 Overlaps in the amount of salary available at each pay step of the pay grade are common to pay grades.
-For example, a beginning worker's job at pay grade 1 might involve 10-15 pay steps from $18,000 to $24,000.
-Pay grade 2 assigns rates from $22,000 to $27,000 and so forth.
+For example, a beginning worker's job at pay grade 1 might involve 10 to 15 pay steps from $24,000 to $36,000.
+Pay grade 2 assigns rates from $28,000 to $40,000 and so forth.

 Pay grades are also useful in private sector employment.
 As a company grows larger, you want to ensure fairness and similar pay structures across different positions within a variety of work units and job functions.

 Similar pay for similar job requirements and responsibilities ensures that each work unit can attract and retain excellent employees.
 Pay grades in the private sector can involve salary negotiation and the application of more managerial discretion than in its public sector counterparts.
 This is because pay grades in the private sector seek to reward and recognize superior performance as well as factors such as longevity and commitment.